 He attended his first BTW50+ workshop at Perrine Workforce Center.
 “It was far away, a long drive, but when I’m looking for work, I don’t look at the miles.”
-He went to three of the workshop’s 7 Smart Strategies for 50+ Jobseekers sessions, where he learned about the WIOA (Workforce Innovation and Opportunity Act) grants.
+He went to three of the workshop’s 7 Smart Strategies for 50+ Jobseekers sessions, where he learned about the Individual Training Account (ITA) grants offered by the Workforce Center under the Workforce Innovation and Opportunity Act.
+His BTW50+ Coach helped him fill out the application to get free IT training.
 That’s when things began to turn around.

 At the recommendation of BTW50+ staff, he applied for and received one of the grants, which he’s using to pay tuition to The Academy in South Florida so he can study software architecture at night.
 “I’ve always been on the data path,” he explains.
 “Most current data positions want you to do programming.
 Back in the day, you didn’t need to know all that.
 Nowadays, careers are merging, and you have to know more.”

 Through connections at his church, he found out that there was an IT specialist position available at Youth Co-op, Inc., an organization that helps recent immigrants find education programs and employment.
 He had just been approved for the WIOA grant; he was enrolled and approved and about to start classes, but he applied for the job anyway.
 After two interviews and a meeting with the HR director, he was hired.